lefkovitzj/PyPdfApp/README.md

 - [x] Add page rotation feature.
 (Completed v1.4)
 - [x] Add watermark feature.
 (Completed v1.4)
 - [x] Add digital signature creation and verification systsm.
-- [ ] Create `configure.py file` with a simple application for modifying data values in `settings.json`.
+- [x] Add a "red pen markup" feature to draw on PDF pages.
+- [x] Add functionality for multiple PDF files at once.
 - [ ] Manipulate links within a PDF.
 - [ ] Create a "Redact" feature.
-- [ ] Add functionality for multiple PDF files at once.
 - [ ] Allow user-adjusted keybinds.
 - [ ] Add functionality to create a new PDF from a blank page.
-- [ ] Add a "red pen markup" feature to draw on PDF pages.

-See the [open issues](https://github.com/lefkovitzj/PyPdfApp/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/lefkovitzj/PyPdfApp/issues) to add to the list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>